Fighting for Florida: Accomplishments

 Rubio has used every tool at his disposal to secure approval for the Central Everglades Planning Project (CEPP).
 Rubio was also able to pass congressional authorization to modify CEPP and construct the Everglades Agricultural Area (EAA) Storage Reservoir to reduce Lake Okeechobee discharges to coastal communities, as well as improve water supply to Everglades National Park and Florida Bay.

-As a member of the Senate Appropriations Committee, Rubio has secured funding for critical Everglades restoration projects.
+As a member of the Senate Committee on Appropriations, Rubio has secured funding for critical Everglades restoration projects.
 In 2019, Rubio secured $200 million in fiscal year (FY) 2020 federal appropriations for Everglades restoration.
-Working with President Trump, Florida Governor Ron DeSantis, and the Florida Congressional Delegation, Rubio ensured the President’s FY 2021 budget contained a record $250 million request for Everglades restoration.
+Working with President Trump, Florida Governor Ron DeSantis, and the Florida Congressional Delegation, Rubio ensured the President’s FY 2021 budget contained a record $250 million request for Everglades restoration, and Rubio delivered on the appropriations.
+Working with key stakeholders, Rubio then urged President Biden to include $725 million for Everglades restoration efforts in his forthcoming Fiscal Year (FY) 2022 budget.

 Audubon Florida gave a “special thank you” to Rubio for his “strong commitment to Everglades restoration” and honored him with Audubon’s 2019 Champion of the Everglades Award.

 Rubio’s commitment also extends to other projects related to Florida’s water quality and infrastructure.
-In 2018, Rubio played a crucial role in securing full project funding in order to accelerate the timeline of Herbert Hoover Dike Rehabilitation.
-The $514 million project is now scheduled to be completed in 2022.
+In 2018, Rubio played a crucial role in securing full funding in order to accelerate the timeline of Herbert Hoover Dike Rehabilitation.
+The project, which will enhance public safety and secure additional flexibility for water managers, is now scheduled to be completed in 2022.
 Florida’s News-Press noted Rubio’s “appointment to the Appropriations Committee [in 2017] proved instrumental in the size of Florida's haul in the bill.”

 Rubio has also used his seat on the Appropriations Committee to secure critical public health research into the long-term health implications of harmful algal blooms, as well as much-needed funding for projects like raising portions of the Tamiami Trail, more than 30 years after it was first proposed.
 Rubio continues to fight for Everglades restoration on numerous other important fronts as well, like combating the rise of invasive species that threaten the ecosystem.
 Rubio believes the Everglades is one of the greatest natural treasures in the world, and protecting and restoring the river of grass remains one of his highest priorities in the Senate.